Robotic Crawler Video Inspection Technology

 Robotic Crawler Video Inspection System

 The P350 flexitrax, which is manufactured by SPX Corp. of Raymond, ME, is comprised of a computer; a compact self-contained powered drum with up to 1000 feet of cable; and two different sized robotic crawlers with a video camera, sonde, and light at their heads.
 This system is used to inspect pipes that are too large and deep to be inspected by the Push Rod Video Inspection System.
 It features intuitive joystick controls and a remote-controlled powered elevator.
 It delivers a durable, modular system that is capable of centered inspection in large pipes, but is also highly portable for easy transport.

 Two Different Sized Robotic Crawlers & Video Cameras

-The P350 flexitrax system makes use of two different sized robotic crawlers and video cameras, which together enable us to inspect pipes and empty conduits of 4 inches or more in diameter up to a distance of 1,000 feet.
+The P350 flexitrax system makes use of two different sized robotic crawlers and video cameras, which together enable us to inspect pipes and empty conduits of 4-48 inches in diameter to a maximum distance of 1,000 feet.